rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 OpenAI API as a hard, critical dependency that means your SaaS business is essentially at the mercy of OpenAI.
 Right now, there are some important questions that pertain to generative AI.
 What exactly should and should not it be allowed to generate?
-If some text is scraped to train the LLM what happens to copyrights related to that text?
+If some data that is scraped to train the LLM what happens to related copyrights?
+What will be done against gray hat and black hat usage of LLMs, such as fake product review generation, harassment, phishing, influence operations?
 Depending on how things play out, your entire SaaS business could die overnight by being cut off from API access as it may turn out not be kosher anymore in the light of new legislation or newly introduced corporate policy.
 Remember that Twitter API was free and open